 See Related: Fun & Best Things to Do in Ridgecrest, California

 Address: 1960 Olympic Vly Rd, Olympic Valley, CA 96146

-Embark upon a real adventure at Palisades Tahoe, formerly known as Squaw Valley Ski Resort.
-This popular venue is renowned for its many different activities, both on and away from the slopes.
+Embark upon a real adventure at Palisades Tahoe, formerly Squaw Valley Ski Resort.
+This popular venue is renowned for its many different activities on and off the slopes.

 In the summer, Palisades Tahoe invites you to explore your wild side with horseback riding, golfing, hiking, biking, and more!
 Or take a break at the spa for some well-deserved relaxation.
 Then, be sure to experience the Aerial Tram adventure and soar 550 feet above a picturesque landscape of creeks, waterfalls, and valleys!